5 February (3:30pm start)

-*Al l meetings begin at 3:30, PK 214, and are open to the public.
+*All meetings are held in PK 214, and are open to the public.
 Please let the IRB Chair know if you plan to attend.

 The SLU Institutional Review Board (IRB) reviews all research involving human subjects initiated by SLU faculty, staff, and students (regardless of the site where the research takes place) or any other research which is conducted on the SLU campus.
 This review process is completed to determine if a research project is in compliance with state and federal regulations regarding research involving human subjects.
 SLU also has a policy, which states: “Neither the members of the institutional review board nor the University are responsible for research performed without the approval of the Institutional Review Board. …If research is not reviewed by an IRB, the research has violated both the New York State Public Health Law, Article 24-A and the Code of Federal Regulations, Title 45, Part 46.